Ryu So-yeon: Professional career

 Ryu turned professional in 2007 at age 17.
 Her first win as a professional came in February 2008 on the American Cactus Tour, in which she won by six strokes.
 She then joined the LPGA of Korea, winning the first event she played, the Sports Seoul Open.

 On 11 July 2011, Ryu won the U.S. Women's Open.
 On the 18th hole of the final round, the toughest hole for the tournament, she trailed the clubhouse leader Hee Kyung Seo by one stroke, but hit her approach to 6 feet and made the birdie putt to force a playoff.
 Ryu won the three-hole playoff with a birdie on the last hole.

 Ryu picked up her second career LPGA Tour win in 2012 at the Jamie Farr Toledo Classic.
 With one tournament still to play in the season, Ryu had a big enough lead in the LPGA Rookie of the Year points standings to clinch the award for the season.

 On 23 June 2013, Ryu lost in a sudden-death playoff at the Walmart NW Arkansas Championship to fellow South Korean Inbee Park.
 Park made birdie on the first extra hole to take the victory after Ryu could only make par.

 On 2 April 2017, Ryu won her second major championship at the ANA Inspiration with a sudden-death playoff victory over Lexi Thompson.
 The tournament was controversial though, after leader Thompson was handed a retrospective four stroke penalty midway through the final round, for an infringement reported by a TV viewer during the third round.
 Thompson was found to have incorrectly marked and replaced her ball on the 17th hole during the third round.
 At the time, Thompson had a two stroke advantage.
 Ryu went on to win with a birdie on the first extra hole of the playoff.

 On 25 June 2017, Ryu won the Walmart NW Arkansas Championship and became the number one golfer in the Women's World Golf Rankings.

+In March 2024, Ryu announced her intention to retire after the 2024 Chevron Championship.